 Christian mission trip teams work closely with the local church in Catadupa to bring hope and new life into the community.
 Your team will participate in construction projects on both community buildings and individual homes while interacting with children through Kids Club or sports programs.
-Will you look beyond and beaches and resorts to meet practical needs in Jamaica?
+Will you look beyond and beaches and resorts to meet practical needs on a 2021 mission trip to Jamaica?

-Want to preview international mission trips to Jamaica?
+Preview international mission trips to Jamaica!
 Check out EM Vision Trips for team leaders.

 The destination for your mission trip is Catadupa, a small village in the mountains of Jamaica.
 Catadupa is only about 20 miles south of Montego Bay, but because of poor winding roads and a somewhat indirect route, it is about an hour and twenty-minute drive.
 While it may be near to the beaches and resorts of Montego Bay, it is an entirely different world.
 In Catadupa, you are far from the bright lights in a very relaxed, friendly, and close-knit community.